The INTP “Prodigy”

 The Healthy Development of Extraverted Feeling:

 INTPs gradually develop and mature in their use of Fe as they get older, especially as they reach their 50’s and 60’s.
-When this happens, they become much more in tune with the needs and desires of others, and they become much more concerned with making decisions that are not only logical, but address the needs of the group.
+When this happens, they become more in tune with the needs and desires of others, and they become much more concerned with making decisions that are not only logical, but address the needs of the group.
 They become more tactful and more capable of giving praise and warmth.
-The development of Fe brings relief to the INTP who is often socially misunderstood – it gives them the chance to still be themselves, but to know how to present their ideas in a way that appeals to more people.
+As INTPs develop Fe, they suddenly realize they can be themselves, but they can also present their ideas with warmth and tact, which makes them land so much better.

 INTPs in Relationships

 Unfortunately relationships aren’t all fun and games for INTPs.
-Indeed, they can be wary of committing to relationships and often feel worried of the extraneous rules of relationships.
-They are very independent and value their autonomy a great deal; so they worry about getting tied to someone who stifles their independence.
-As a result, they might find relationships needlessly complicated, and they may also feel ill-equipped to handle the varying emotions that come with them.
-Alone time is crucial to INTPs, and they worry that their partner will dominate all their time or make a lot of demands and schedules that would keep them away from their interests, theories, and individual projects.
+Independence is what INTPs crave, as well as ample alone time.
+What if this relationship will be stifling or overwhelming?
+What if the person needs more emotional expression than is natural?
+Because of these worries, Prodigies might find relationships needlessly complicated, and they may also feel ill-equipped to handle the varying emotions that come with them.
+Alone time is crucial to INTPs, and they worry that their partner will dominate all their time or make a lot of demands and schedules that would keep them away from their interests.
 It’s crucial for them to find a partner who appreciates their need for alone time and also has some of their own individual interests.

 INTPs seek partners who are creative, intellectual, warm, and interested in personal growth.
 If their partner is independent that is a major plus!
 Many times INTPs find themselves drawn to individuals who have characteristics they lack.
 For example, as an MBTI® practitioner I see dozens of INTP/EFJ relationships.
 EFJs have dominant Extraverted Feeling (Fe), whereas INTPs have inferior Fe.
 In contrast, INTPs have dominant Introverted Thinking (Ti), whereas EFJs have inferior Ti.
 I’ve often wondered why I see so many of these pairings, and I think it must be a case of “opposites attracting” and each type appreciating the strengths of their partner in an area where they naturally have lower strength.